BerryYoghurt/IE-extension-AsiaCrypt/README.md

 To use the decryption environment, upload an encrypted image to a website.
 Then, open the image (so that it has the same original size), right click on it, then choose "Decrypt this image".
+The page might need to be refreshed if this is the first time the extension is used after being loaded to the browser.

 ## Sample run
 1. Encrypting the image: